Foo-Manroot/fridfiltrator/README.md

 The goal is to help discovering hidden vulnerabilities that would take too much time to properly test for, due to the lack of feedback.

 An example use-case: a file being read (with some raw user-input to generate the filename) in the background and sent to another process to generate a report that we can download 5 minutes later.
-Sure, we can test that if we have nothing else to do with our lives; but I got shit to do with my life besides pentesting...
+Sure, we can test that if we have nothing else to do with our lives; but I got shit to do with besides pentesting...

 It could also be useful for research, to minimise the setup time and help automatise fuzzing (I guess? it's not really my end goal, but I could see myself using it for vuln research).